What is 1,000 Books Before Kindergarten?

 How does the program work?

 - Register for Free: Download the Beanstack app from the Apple App Store or the Google Play Store, and create an account.
 Select the 1,000 Books Before Kindergarten Challenge, and register your child as the reader.
 Beanstack is the same app that GMPL uses for our Summer Reading Program.
+You can also use Beanstack on your web browser.
 A Youth Services Librarian can always guide you through the registration process.

 - Read, Read, Read: Select books for your child and read!
 Check out the suggested reading lists at the bottom of this page, or ask a Youth Services Librarian for recommendations that meet your child's age and interests.
 We're always adding new books to our collection!